tc39/test262/CONTRIBUTING.md

 ### Frontmatter

 The Test262 frontmatter is a string of [YAML](https://en.wikipedia.org/wiki/YAML) enclosed by the comment start tag `/*---` and end tag `---*/`.
+In order to simplify parsing, scalar values spanning multiple lines may not be expressed using "flow" notation.

 There must be exactly one Frontmatter per test.

 Test262 supports the following keys: